DeclarativeHub/ReactiveKit/README.md

 ---5-|--->
 ```

-If you need a signal that fires multiple elements and then completes, you can convert any `Sequence` to a signal with static method `sequence`.
+If you need a signal that fires multiple elements and then completes, you can convert any `Sequence` to a signal with the static method `sequence`.

 ```swift
 let signal = Signal<Int, Never>.sequence([1, 2, 3])